 The ascent of free-market ideologies in the wealthier economies, emblemized by Margaret Thatcher's election to lead Great Britain in 1979 followed by Ronald Reagan's election as US president in 1980, opened the way to new economic relationships.
 When Honda Motor Company opened the first Japanese-owned auto assembly plant in the United States, in 1982, it shocked competitors with its ability to organize the timely delivery of engines and transmissions across thousands of miles of sea and land.
 By the late 1980s, such long-distance supply chains had become routine as a Third Globalization emerged.
 The nature of international trade changed dramatically, as it became practical for a retailer or manufacturer to have components designed in one country, made in another, and combined into finished products elsewhere still, moving the partially finished goods from place to place with little regard for national boundaries.
 The link between physical location and nationality was erased: when a Massachusetts-based manufacturer of industrial abrasives with plants in twenty-seven countries could be owned by a Paris-based corporation that counted Dutch pension funds, British investment trusts, and Middle Eastern governments among its major shareholders, who was to say whether the resulting entity was "French," "American," or just "international"?
 The fall of communism in 1989 seemed to signal the final victory of capitalism.
-As countries that had long been suspicious of market forces suddenly welcomed them, international trade grew nearly three times as fast as the world economy.
+As countries that had © Copyright, Princeton University Press.
+No part of this book may be distributed, posted, or reproduced in any form by digital or mechanical means without prior written permission of the publisher.